 "The 2021 theme is Truth, Love and Justice, which I think is fitting given the history of the organization and the country's current reckoning with race and systemic oppression," said Sylvester Brown, executive director of the Black Heritage Society.
 "We want to inspire viewers to be change agents and do their part to contribute to a more equitable world, especially during these difficult times."

 Last year, Houston native and two-time heavyweight champion George Foreman served as Grand Marshal.
-The 2021 grand marshal is expected to be announced later this month.
+Turner and Harris County Judge Lina Hidalgo are the 2021 grand marshals.

 From 2015: Houston celebrates MLK Day with two competing parades